 You should talk to your college advisor or perhaps visit the career counseling center at your college to find out if you can get the job of your dreams — even if you keep your current major.

-If your desire to switch majors has more to do with your boredom, and you do not think you will ever graduate from college if you continue with the same major, you should make a change.
-Find a subject you care about and enjoy delving into, and then make sure you can make a career out of it.
+Of course, if your desire to switch majors has more to do with boredom, and you do not think you will ever graduate from college if you continue with the same major, then you should make a change.
+Find a subject you care about and enjoy delving into so you can really excel in your academics.